 Once in the main IA phase, we conduct Card Sorts and Taxonomy reviews with your audience to validate the language and structure that makes most sense to them, before taking the learnings into our content modelling activities.

-Content modelling is formed of two parts;
+Content modelling is formed of three parts;

 - The Content Objects themselves (the actual detail, meta, fields etc. that make up the object)

 - The Content Model (the interconnected relationships between each content object)

 - The CTA Inventory (maps the location and relationship of calls-to-action within each content object)

 To start with, we first need to define the content objects.
 We do this by conducting a series of hands on workshops with key stakeholders within the client organisation who create or manage content both offline and online.
 Specifically, we ask for content editors, CMS admins, commissioners or creators of content.
 We also invite heads of digital as well as heads of each department to attend the workshops, as this helps to break down departmental silos.
 When there is greater collaboration between all departments, the content created is much more consistent and effective as a result.
 When possible, we also like some representation from the organisations audience too, as they’ll provide insight into what content they actually need to see and we can float new ideas by them.